Skin and bacteria… What’s the deal?

 Some of the bacteria are good and help fight infection, protect against environmental damage, regulate pH levels and keep the skin hydrated and healthy …some bacteria are not so good and cause skin afflictions such as eczema, atopic dermatitis, acne, and inflammation.

 Our skin probiotics consist of the “good” bacteria.
 They can help keep your skin healthy and assist in staving off the harmful bacteria while treating and moisturizing the skin.
-Additionally, the good bacteria found in our cosmetic products may help address problems such as UV-induced skin damage, wrinkles, fine lines, and skin hypersensitivity.
+Additionally, the good bacteria found in our facial care products may help address problems such as UV-induced skin damage, wrinkles, fine lines, and skin hypersensitivity.